AI-SoftwareArchitect/Trendly-agentic-customer-communication/README.md

-# Trendyol E-commerce Agentic Communication
+# Trendly E-commerce Agentic Communication

-This project is an agentic communication system for e-commerce, specifically designed for Trendyol.
-It allows users to interact with a chat agent to get information about products, set alerts, and have a seamless shopping experience.
+This project is an agentic communication system for e-commerce, It allows users to interact with a chat agent to get information about products, set alerts, and have a seamless shopping experience.

 ## Features